-These sub-topics may not be the point of your article (maybe you’re writing about the health benefits of adding avocados to your diet), but they can get your writers thinking of how to build out their article, so it’s relevant and comprehensive.
+These sub-topics may not be the point of your article (maybe you’re writing about the health benefits of adding avocados to your diet), but they can get your writer thinking about how to build out the article so it’s relevant and comprehensive.

-For example, the first section of the article can cover the health benefits of eating avocados.
-Then you can have a section on how to tell if an avocado is ripe, and end your section with six recipes that heavily feature avocados.
+For example, the first section can cover the health benefits of eating avocados.
+Then you can have a section on how to tell if an avocado is ripe and end your section with six recipes that heavily feature avocados.

 Searchmetrics’s Topic Explorer helps you shape the article in your mind before you even start drafting.

 The different colors show different types of search intent.
-For example, a blue circle means the topic is “informational,” while a yellow circle means a topic is “navigational.”
+For example, a blue circle means the topic is “informational,” while a yellow circle means the topic is “navigational.”

 But that’s just the beginning of writing good content.
-The actual words you chose matter, which brings us to our next pro in our Searchmetrics Suite review.
+The actual words you choose also matter, which brings us to our next pro in our Searchmetrics Suite review.

 Content optimization: A real-time text editor to help you during content creation

-Content optimization tools usually work by pulling data from the top-ranking results in Google.
-Then the tool breaks down common factors to give you, the content marketer or your team of freelance blog writers, an idea of what topics need to be covered within a post to be successful.
+Content optimization tools usually work by pulling data from top-ranking results in Google.
+Then the tool breaks down common factors for the content marketer or freelance writing team an idea of what topics they should cover within a successful post.

 Searchmetrics describes their tool as “not relying on data from third parties,” with most of their data coming from their “250 billion continuously updated data points.”
-This data is supplemented from data their crawlers “gather every day” to help keep your content relevant and up-to-date.
+Searchmetrics data is supplemented by data their crawlers “gather every day” to help keep your content relevant and up-to-date.

 But content optimization tools like this one in Searchmetrics are a good place to start.

-Plus, you can target up to five Keywords in one piece of content.
+Plus, you can target up to five project keywords in one piece of content.
 Sometimes you want your content to target more than one keyword.

-Instead of running multiple reports for the same piece, Searchmetrics lets you target up to five keywords in one content piece.
+Instead of running multiple reports for the same piece, you can run a single report that allows you to target five keywords.